dedpanguru/cs166_project/session/server/README.md

 ## Setup
 1. Ensure you have Docker and Docker Compose installed on your computer
+2. Clone this repository and cd your way into this subdirectory
-2. Run `docker compose up`
+3. Run `docker compose up`
     - If you need to edit the code, you'll have to build new images to see the changes.
 Do this by running `docker compose down` to kill the currently running containers (which will wipe the data in the database).
 Then run `docker compose build` to add the new changes to the build.
 Then finally run `docker compose up` to run the new code.
-3. Server should be running on http://localhost:8888
+4. Server should be running on http://localhost:8888

 ## The API
 1. `/` = test endpoint